SabakiHQ/deadstones/README.md

 - `data` - [Board data](#board-data)
 - `sign` `-1` | `1` - White player corresponds to `-1`, black player is represented by `1`.

-Makes random alternating moves, starting with the player determined by sign, until only eye destroying moves can be made.
+Makes random alternating moves, starting with the player determined by sign, until only eye filling moves can be made.
 Then all eyes that are left will be filled with the corresponding color.
 This final board arrangement data will be returned.

 ### `deadstones.getFloatingStones(data)`